August 4, 2017

 - Backup to Amazon S3 via Storage Gateway with NAKIVO Backup & Replication

 In this post, let’s consider the first method.
+Refer to our video tutorial for a full walkthrough:

 Backup to Amazon EBS in EC2 with NAKIVO Backup & Replication